-Welcome!
 Montgomery County's Adopt A Road (AAR) program encourages residents and businesses in the County to participate in a community activity by keeping our roadsides litter free.
-Currently there are more than 1,000 volunteers who have adopted over 350 road segments, cleaning over 600 miles of road in an effort to Keep Montgomery County Beautiful.
+Currently there are more than 1,000 volunteers who have adopted over 360 road segments and cleaning over 700 miles of road in an effort to Keep Montgomery County Beautiful.
 You can be a part of this program too!

 Your participation will help reduce trash and litter along County roads and maintain a clean and attractive environment.
 Ultimately it helps protect the Chesapeake Bay.
 Litter that is washed into storm drains, travels to nearby creeks, streams, major rivers, and eventually can reach the Bay.

-With the amount of trash littered on the roadside every day, your involvement is becoming increasingly important.
+With the amount of trash littered on the roadside every day, and budget constraints within the County resutling in less mowing and road cleaning, your involvement has becoming increasingly important.
 AAR allows residents to demonstrate community pride, make a positive statement for a clean and attractive community, and have a better understanding of stormwater pollution.
 Help make Montgomery County a “Greener” place to live!

 Click below to see a video describing one volunteer group's experience on a typical

 This program requires a volunteer group or individual to pick up litter and recyclables along both sides of an adopted road segment (right-of-way).
 This program creates a partnership of citizens and local government to promote civic pride and preserve our clean environment by eliminating roadside litter.
 Help improve the appearance of Montgomery County and decrease the amount of debris/trash that washes into the Chesapeake Bay and its tributaries!